Can stress cause diarrhea? Is a nervous stomach a real thing?

 Sip on Something Decaffeinated and Non-Alcoholic

 We know, we know… where’s the fun in that?!
 But the truth is, while your daily glass of wine with dinner or cup of coffee in the morning might feel like they’re helping you deal with stress, they may be doing just the opposite for your nervous stomach anxiety.
-Alcohol and caffeine not only stimulate your system, but they’re also known to speed up your digestion, which then triggers anxiety diarrhea.
+Alcohol and caffeine not only stimulate your system, but they’re also known to speed up your digestion, which means coffee and alcohol trigger IBS and anxiety diarrhea.
 Next time you’re feeling nervous, try swapping out that beer for a soothing chamomile tea instead.

 Phone a Friend

 Sometimes a little distraction is all your body needs to forget about the impending doom of your in-laws staying at your house for a month, for example.
 To calm your anxious stomach, try tricking your brain and gut by getting in touch with somebody that makes you happy.
 By the end of the conversation, you’ll be so busy chatting away, your stomach will forget that anything was bothering you in the first place.